ali322/inject-html-webpack-plugin/README.md

 Plugin Options
 ===

-- **processor**: apply processor to injected files,accept string to prepended or function that receive file path and return url string
+- **transducer**: apply transducer to injected files,accept string to prepended or function that receive file path and return url string
 - **filename**: html file path which injected
 - **chunks**: injected array of chunks
 - **startInjectJS**: start indentifier where to inject script labels,(eg: <!-- start:js -->)